tywil04/simple-discord-bot/README.md

 Once you have the code locally, you need to do a few things beforehand to get the bot up and running:
   - Create a sqlite3 database
   - Enter your bot details and database path into `Config.py`
+  - Run `Bot.py`

+This bot uses Discords `/` commands which means that global commands can take up to an hour to register so you will need to wait before you can use the commands on the bot.

 ## Default Commands
 - `ClearMessages.py`: Clears a specified number of messages in the channel where the bot was invoked.